7 Telltale Signs You’re Ready For a Holiday

 You’re getting grouchy at everyone around you

-Friends, parents, boyfriend / girlfriend, postman, random man walking dog and absolutely everyone else pissing you off?
+Friends, parents, boyfriend/girlfriend, postman, random man walking the dog, and absolutely everyone else pissing you off?
 We have news for you – perhaps it’s not them, but you.
 Doing the same thing day in, day out can grind you down, and often you take these irritations out on those closest to you.
 So, save yourself those unnecessary arguments and book a trip instead!

 Food has become really boring

 Eating leftover spaghetti bolognese for the third night in a row?
 Take it from us – food does not need to be this boring.
-Instead of average pasta, you could be learning to roll sushi in Japan, tucking in to fresh summer spring rolls in Vietnam, or enjoying a traditional beach BBQ whilst overlooking Bondi Beach, in sunny Australia.
+Instead of bland pasta, you could be learning to roll sushi in Japan, tucking into fresh summer spring rolls in Vietnam, or enjoying a traditional beach BBQ whilst overlooking Bondi Beach in sunny Sydney.
 Food is a huge part not just of travel but of life, so maybe it’s time to fall in love with it again?

 Your body is not feeling good

-Oh hello pale pasty skin.
-Oh hello eczema.
-Oh hello spotty face.
-Oh hello blobby body that’s been hiding under layers of clothing all winter long.
+Oh hello, pale pasty skin.
+Oh hello, eczema.
+Oh hello, spotty face.
+Oh hello, blobby body that’s been hiding under layers of clothing all winter long.
 Listen to us when we say that your best self is out there.
-A little sunshine, a little ocean healing, some exercise courtesy of exploring new cities or learning to surf, and you’ll be feeling back to your (fabulous) true self in no time.
+A little sunshine, a little ocean healing, some exercise courtesy of exploring new cities, kayaking, or learning to surf, and you’ll be feeling back to your (fabulous) true self in no time.

 You’re in a creative rut

 Take it from someone who works in a creative industry – there’s nothing better for a creative rut than a change of scenery.
-Whether you’re a writer, a photographer, an artist, or just someone known for coming up with good ideas, changing up your everyday routine for something new, will work wonders for getting the brain clogs working once again.
+Whether you’re a writer, a photographer, an artist, or just someone known for coming up with good ideas, changing up your everyday routine for something new will work wonders for getting the brain cogs working once again.

 You can’t even bear to look at other people’s holiday pics

 Mate currently travelling in Thailand sharing snaps on the gram?
 NOPE.
-Other mate currently living the dream on a working holiday in Australia, also sharing snaps on the gram.
+Another mate currently living the dream on a working holiday in Australia, also sharing snaps on the gram?
 ALSO NOPE.
 If the FOMO is so real you can’t even bear to look at what’s happening elsewhere in the world, do something about it.